Outsourcing arrangements, third party and shared service providers

 When outsourcing or using a shared service provider, you need to determine:

-• what records are created and received on your behalf by the service provider
+- what public records are made, received and managed on your behalf by the service provider

-• which records are your agency's public records and which belong to the service provider
+- which public records are your public authority's public records and which belong to the service provider

-This will depend on who created the records and why.
+This will depend on who made the public records and why.

-Use the status of records during outsourcing cheat sheet (PDF, 236.6 KB) to help you.
+Use the status of public records during outsourcing cheat sheet to help you.

 Service agreements